shahryar1997/voip-user-mgmt-api/README.md

 - **PostgreSQL Database**: Robust relational database for production use
 - **JPA/Hibernate**: Modern data persistence with Spring Data JPA
 - **Comprehensive Testing**: Unit tests with MockMvc for all endpoints
+- **🔒 Advanced Validation**: Multi-layer validation system with business rules
+- **📊 Structured Logging**: Production-ready logging with file rotation
+- **📝 Clean Architecture**: Separation of concerns with DTOs and validation services

 ## Technology Stack